gallo-json/self-driving-robot/README.md

 ## Road following

 NVIDIA AI IOT already has source code for this.
 All that is left is to combine both models.

+## Questions

+## Why can't you just use YOLOv4-tiny?

+Probably be better to do so.

 ## Useful repositories